 Our high germination rate seeds are from Africa.
 When planted, we normally see them poke through the ground in a week or two, depending on temperatures and conditions.
 We also love eating these seeds.

-This is how our farmer friends in Africa like to eat mature Moringa seeds.
 The seeds are crushed and added to their food for added nutrition.
 The outer fibrous covers are removed from the seeds (much like you would do with sunflower seeds) and the inner kernals are pounded into powder.
 Some of the ways they eat the seeds include adding 2 teaspoons of the seed powder to a porridge that they make from rice, corn, beans and cassava. (which equals approximately ½ tsp seed powder per person).
 They add the powder to the food while hot, right before serving.
 They also add the seeds powder to hot tea, banana juice and mango juice.

 In addition, 3 months before rainy season, they consume the seeds in order to prevent them from getting malaria.
 They eat up to 7 seeds in the morning after eating something first, as one can get a stomach ache if the seeds are eaten on an empty stomach.
 They remove the outer covering, then chew on the seed kernals, and then drink 16 oz of water.
 They do this for 7 days straight.
 One farmer reports, “And whoever did that the person would not get malaria sickness for the whole rainy season or even 1 year sometimes.
 I myself do it every year with my family and i see its benefits.
 Eating the 7 seeds would not stop mosquitoes from biting you, but no matter they bite you cannot get malaria.”
 They also eat the seeds throughout the entire rainy season, and some people eat one seed kernel per day in this way throughout the year for good health.

-These people eat the seeds for many different health purposes, such as poor vision, low sperm count, insomnia, for quicker weight-loss and quicker headache relief.
+People eat the seeds for many different health purposes, such as poor vision, low sperm count, insomnia, for quicker weight-loss and quicker headache relief.
 Some people peel off the outer layer and eat 2 or 3 seeds a day.
 They say it helps their diabetic condition.
 They never eat the seeds on an empty stomach.
 And eating too many seeds can cause a laxative effect, so if one chooses to eat moringa seeds for long term health reasons, it is recommended not to exceed 3 or 4 seeds per day.